 Most of us Christians should be staggering right now under the weight of Jesus’ description of TRUE discipleship: accept rejection without responding in anger …let the dead bury the dead… no goodbyes to loved ones…lambs among wolves…no clothes or money… don’t let your guard down.

-Among so many invaluable lessons, Jesus taught us how to pray to Our Father in Heaven by giving us the model "Lord's Prayer".
+Jesus taught us how to pray by giving us the model "Lord's Prayer".
 But then He insulted the religious folks of the day when He boldly announced, "Woe to you Pharisees!
 For you love to have the seat of honor in the synagogues and to be greeted with respect in the marketplaces.
 Woe to you!
 For you are like unmarked graves, and people walk over them without realizing it.”

-Jesus continued to shock and dismay the religious establishment when He taught that His presence and calling to them would create division in their families.
-"Do you think that I have come to bring peace to the earth?
+Jesus continued to shock and dismay the religious establishment when He said, "Do you think that I have come to bring peace to the earth?
 No, I tell you, but rather division!
 From now on five in one household will be divided, three against two and two against three; they will be divided: father against son and son against father, mother against daughter and daughter against mother, mother-in-law against her daughter-in-law and daughter-in-law against mother-in-law.”

 The gospel of Luke alone records 35-40 parables and teachings from chapter 10-19, with Jesus sending out the 72 disciples, His triumphant entry into Jerusalem, healing 14 people along the way, and all in a matter of days or weeks.
 It is so VERY obvious that this was one of THE most productive times on this earth in the life of Jesus Christ, the Son of God!

 Yes, today we literally follow in the footsteps of Jesus during His final time on this earth.
-We know this because we learned in last week's lesson how to pinpoint the beginning of God's New Year. https://www.facebook.com/fontanacommunitychurch/posts/2147137978699713
+We know this because we learned in last week's lesson how to pinpoint the beginning of God's New Year, which begins on our 2022 calendar the evening of April 2. https://www.facebook.com/fontanacommunitychurch/posts/4958016664278483